FINANCIAL AID RATE75%

 |Percent of Students||Average Amount|

-To help students and recent graduates, Yakima Valley Community College may offer services to students like:
+To help students and recent graduates, Yakima Valley Community College may offer services to students including:

 - Online classes